AlejandroCiuba/Flatland-The-Game/README.md

 # Flatland-The-Game
 My CSC Hacks 2020 Project.
 Play as a triangle trying to beat the evil Fermat before all of Flatland is destroyed.

+Link to game (Windows): https://computer-cat.itch.io/flatland-the-game File is too big for GitHub :(

 ## CSC Hacks 2021 Winner + Best Beginner Project